 \paragraph{A \utls Prototype Based on OpenSSL:} The \utls prototype builds on OpenSSL 1.0.0~\cite{openssl}, adding \texttildelow$550$ lines of code and modifying \texttildelow$40$ lines~\cite{cloc-153}.
 Applications use OpenSSL's normal API to create a TLS connection atop a TCP socket, then set a new \utls-specific socket option to enable out-of-order, record-oriented delivery on the socket.
 OpenSSL 1.0.0 unfortunately does not yet support TLS 1.1, the first TLS version that uses explicit Initialization Vectors (IVs), permitting out-of-order decryption.
-For experimentation, therefore, the \utls prototype modifies OpenSSL's TLS 1.0 ciphersuite to use explicit IVs as in TLS 1.1 would.
+For experimentation, therefore, the \utls prototype modifies OpenSSL's TLS 1.0 ciphersuite to use explicit IVs as in TLS 1.1.
 Since this change breaks OpenSSL's interoperability, our prototype is not suitable for deployment.
-We expect no major difficulties in porting \utls to the next major OpenSSL release, which will support TLS 1.1.
+We are currently porting \utls to the next major OpenSSL release, which supports TLS 1.1.

 \com{ OpenSSL: cloc output ------------------------------------------------------------------------------- Language files blank comment code ------------------------------------------------------------------------------- SUM: same 1404 0 86205 322690 modified 12 0 0 40 added 0 119 181 800 removed 1 13 15 86 -------------------------------------------------------------------------------